NBISweden/workshop-reproducible-research/pages/navigation-bar/tools-for-reproducible-research.md

 submitting a course application in order to establish whether the course is valid for formal credits or not.

+By accepting to participate in the course, you agree to follow the [NBIS Training Code of Conduct](COURSE_ID/pages/code-of-conduct).

 # Schedule

 You can find the course schedule at [this page](https://uppsala.instructure.com/courses/COURSE_ID/pages/schedule).